 Overview

-As the data we generate increases, so does the global demand for analysts who can apply modern statistical methods to make sense of it.
-The MSc Statistical Science (Distance Learning) at the University of Nottingham ensures you will gain the skills to go from exploring a data set, to modelling and analysing the data, through to presenting your findings in a variety of ways.
+Within this Statistical Science (Distance Learning) MSc programme from the University of Nottingham as the data we generate increases, so does the global demand for analysts who can apply modern statistical methods to make sense of it.
+The MSc ensures you will gain the skills to go from exploring a data set, to modelling and analysing the data, through to presenting your findings in a variety of ways.

 You will develop: